YiannisRoss/dummyAPI-react-page/README.md

 dummyAPI is a ready to use API Service full of dummy fake data.
 In this project, I used it to populate the users list and pie chart. https://dummyapi.io/

-## minimal-pie-chart
+## Highcharts

-The pie chart was generated with the React Minimal Pie Chart package: https://www.npmjs.com/package/react-minimal-pie-chart
+The pie chart was generated with the React Highcharts library: https://www.highcharts.com/

 ## react-paginate